 The new school year has rolled around again.
 Maybe you’ve got some big exams coming up this year, or perhaps you’re off to university.
 A dedicated study space will give you increased productivity – a place to focus with less distractions.
 It’ll help you study better and ace those tests.

-In this post, we’ll provide a rundown of study room essentials, suggestions for decorating your study room and some top tips for making the most of your new study area!
+In this post, we’ll provide a rundown of study room essentials, suggestions for decorating your study shed room and some top tips for making the most of your new study area!

 What are the benefits of a study room?

 ✓ Increased productivity and focus, without the distractions of the hustle and bustle of round the house.
 Offers a quiet space to get work done, minimise distractions